raziawong/In-the-Red-Dot/README.md

 ## Possible Enhancements

 - Slider: while working on the project, there was intention to change from prototype to put graphs and charts into carousels for mobile views due to concerns abour scrolling.
 This is still work in progress, as issues were found during implementation stage.
+- Age Group Data: inconsistencies in data makes it hard to plot against charts for comparison, will need to cross check between years to resolve this
+- Data: There are more data files that can be included to go deeper for users who have vested interest

 ---

 ## Challenges and Constraints

 1. As there was issue with calling DOS API using Axios due to CORS policy, the current dataset used is downloaded by accessing the endpoint directly.
-For this reason the site may continue to serve out of date Annaul Population data in future should the data be updated.
+For this reason the site may continue to serve out of date Annual Population data in future should the data be updated.
 2. Geographic distribution dataset from DOS also have unique API, meaning to say that for each time a new survey is done, a new API or JSON file will be required to keep the site updated
-3. As Geographic Distribution regions are based off of 2019 Master Plan, any changes done URA will not be updated
+3. As Geographic Distribution regions are based off of 2019 Master Plan, any changes done by URA will not be updated

 ---